maxdiluca/virtualrealitylab/content/authors/P_Akbar_Juraev/index.md

   - Project Students
 ---

-Akbar Juraev is listed as a first-year student in the VR Lab, supervised by Eyal Ofek and Daniele Giunchi.
-Project details are to be confirmed.
+Akbar Juraev is a first-year student in the VR Lab, supervised by Eyal Ofek and Daniele Giunchi.